sourcelens/The_Ultimate_Beginners_Course_For_ComputerScience_Or_IT/Questions/L_42_TaskmanagerViewingFilesOfOSetc/Quiz01.md

 **Description**

-a) These all are programs from which we can start other programs in Windows.
-Cmd is the Command prompt.

-b) These all are programs from which we can start other programs in Windows.
-Cmd is the Command prompt.

-c) These all are programs from which we can start other programs in Windows.
-Cmd is the Command prompt.

-d) These all are programs from which we can start other programs in Windows.
+These all are programs from which we can start other programs in Windows.
 Cmd is the Command prompt.

 ---
 ---